DekodeInteraktiv/project-base/INSTALLATION.md

 4. `cd app` go inside the app folder
 5. `rm -rf public` remove the default public folder
 6. `git clone git@github.com:DekodeInteraktiv/{YOUR_PROJECT} .` clone the project into the current folder (the . is important)
-7. `cp .env.example .env` copy the environment example file (no not rename it, as it will show as git differences)
+7. `cp .env.example .env` copy the environment example file (do not rename it, as it will show as git differences)
 8. Update the environment variables in the .env file

   * `DB_NAME` - Database name